Temperature Dependence of the Momentum-Resolved Static Spin Susceptibility in a Mott-Proximate Cuprate Model: Introduction

-In this study, first, as a baseline for the discussion, we confirm the uniform susceptibility.
-Second, we evaluate the temperature dependence of the real part of the static susceptibility $\chi_{zz}(\mathbf{q},\omega=0;T)$ at $\mathbf{q}=(\pi,\pi)$ and $\mathbf{q}=(\pi,0)$ for finite $\Delta (\mathrm{eV})$ to extract an onset temperature $T^\ast$ in the Arrhenius-type susceptibility and compare it with $T_c$.
 In this analysis we compute both the Lindhard (bare) susceptibility~\cite{reference9, reference10} and the dressed-bubble susceptibility (the Green's function bubble with self-energy)~\cite{reference11, reference12} complementarily, and assess them using Sommerfeld and extended Arrhenius fits.
-Both susceptibility kernels incorporate a uniform $\mathbf{k}$-independent $s$-wave BCS-type gap; in addition, the dressed-bubble calculation employs a Gaussian energy-window scheme to effectively isolate thermally-activated $\chi(\mathbf{q};T)$.
-In addition, we examine the critical interaction $\Gamma_c$ within the random-phase approximation (RPA)~\cite{reference13, reference14} to place the computed $\chi_{zz}$ in a whole-system context.
+Both susceptibility kernels incorporate a uniform, $\mathbf k$-independent $s$-wave gap; in addition, the dressed-bubble calculation employs a Gaussian energy-window scheme to effectively isolate thermally-activated $\chi(\mathbf{q};T)$.
+In addition, we examine the critical interaction $\Gamma_c$ within the random-phase approximation (RPA)~\cite{reference13} to place the computed $\chi_{zz}$ in a whole-system context.
+Furthermore, in this study, we investigate the relationship between the superconductivity and the enhancement of electron-hole transitions due to the van Hove singularity (VHS).

-The self-energy $\Sigma$ is obtained from cluster dynamical mean-field theory (CDMFT) on a $2\times2$ cluster and periodized to $\mathbf{k}$-space using the cumulant scheme~\cite{reference12, reference15, reference16, reference17}.
+The self-energy $\Sigma$ is obtained from cluster dynamical mean-field theory (CDMFT) on a $2\times2$ cluster and periodized to $\mathbf{k}$-space using the cumulant scheme~\cite{reference11, reference14, reference15, reference16}.
 The chemical potential $\mu$ is determined at each temperature to reproduce the target density.
-Pseudogap amplitudes $\Delta(n)$, as a function of electron density (electron filling factor) $n$, are determined based on past experimental results and previous related research in Section 5. \cite{reference4}
+Pseudogap amplitudes $\Delta(n)$ at antinodes, as a function of electron density (electron filling factor) $n$, are determined based on past experimental results and previous related research in Appendix A ~\cite{reference7, reference8}.